SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

         > 3. microsecond
         > 4. nanosecond

-     > Reading from memory will happen in units of `cache line` rather than
+     > Reading from memory happens in units of `cache line` rather than
      > disk block, reading a memory chunk of 4k would take less than 1 us,
      > seeking (latency) would take less hten 100 nanoseconds.